tronprotocol/pm/SR Meetings/Dev Community Call 0607.md

 * Jake

-  The first step, draft a tip issues.
+  The first step, draft a tip issue.
 You have to go with the markdown format that GitHub accepted and make the draft consistent with the template.
-The template will be shown shortly in the next pages.
+The template will be shown shortly on the next pages.
 And step two is actually the most important step, to promote your TIP in the forum, Telegram group, discord channel or any other community discussion places.
-You can gather the comments and suggestions, then build a consensus with all the developers with the feedback collected and then have the community editors to check the TIP format and assign the status the TIP to push it.
-Once the consensus are built, the community editors will have a developer call like what we have now today and have the last discussion of topics and then assign the 'accepted' status to the TIP and the author refines it and submit to GitHub and finally it will be included in the new version.
+You can gather the comments and suggestions, then build a consensus with all the developers with the feedback collected and then have the community editors check the TIP format and assign the status to the TIP to push it.
+Once the consensus is built, the community editors will have a developer call like what we have now today and have the last discussion of topics and then assign the 'accepted' status to the TIP and the author refines it and submit it to GitHub and finally, it will be included in the new version.

 * Jake